A Malmquist-like bias in the inferred areas of diamond caustics and consequences for inferred time delays of gravitationally lensed quasars: The Malmquist-like effects for lens caustic areas

-which is a new Gaussian distribution with a shifted peak at We can then define the ``logarithmic area bias" that reflects this systematic error:
+which is a new Gaussian distribution with a shifted peak at We can then define the ``logarithmic area bias", $\Delta_{\ln{A}}$, that reflects this systematic error:

-The logarithmic mean of true caustic areas for lenses for which the inferred caustic area is $A_{inf}$ is larger than inferred by $\sigma_{\ln{A}}^2$, or the inferred caustic areas are biased low by $\sigma_{\ln{A}}^2$.
-Similarly, Malmquist's effect causes absolute magnitudes to be biased faint, where the factor of 1.38 is $\frac{3}{2}\ln{2.5}$.
-In both cases, there is an additive bias in the logarithm of the relevant quantity -- luminosity in the Malmquist case and caustic area for the quads -- that is proportional to the square in the uncertainty in the logarithm of that quantity. \\ In the next section we explore how to estimate $\sigma_{\ln{A}}\,.$
+where $A$ is the ``true'' caustic area that would be measured if there were no error in the imperfect caustic area inferred from the observations.
+The logarithmic mean of the caustic area inferred from observations is larger than the is larger than inferred by $\sigma_{\ln{A}}^2$ -- the inferred caustic areas are underestimated.
+Similarly, Malmquist's effect causes inferred intrinsic luminosities to be underestimated -- true absolute magnitudes are more negative

+where the factor of 1.38 is $\frac{3}{2}\ln{2.5}$.
+In both cases, there is an additive bias in the logarithm of the relevant quantity -- absolute magnitude in the Malmquist case and logarithmic caustic area for the quads -- that is proportional to the square in the uncertainty in the logarithm of that quantity.